-5. That the Executive Board be commended for their hard work and due diligence.
-Synod APPROVED.
+- 5. That the Executive Board be commended for their hard work and due diligence.
+Synod APPROVED. - A motion carried:

 That the President of the Erskine Alumni Association as an ex-officio member of Erskine College and Seminary's Board of Trustees be removed from Synod's Manual of Authorities and Duties (p.45).